New president approved

 "We're pretty excited about it," said Robert Gilbert, chair of the HCC Board of Trustees, who traveled with Royal to Boston today.
 "I think you'll see a lot of interesting thoughts and ideas coming from Christina.
 I know we picked the right person for the coming years to continue the mission of HCC."

-PHOTOS: (Left) Christina Royal, second from left, stands with Robert Gilbert, chair of the HCC Board of Trustees (far left); Commissioner of Higher Education Carlos Santiago; and Chris Gabrieli, chair of the Board of Higher Education (far right) today in Boston.
-(Right) Christina Royal meets with HCC staff during a visit to campus Nov.
+PHOTOS: (Top) Christina Royal, second from left, stands with Robert Gilbert, chair of the HCC Board of Trustees (far left); Commissioner of Higher Education Carlos Santiago; and Chris Gabrieli, chair of the Board of Higher Education (far right) today in Boston.
+(Thumbnail) Christina Royal meets with HCC staff during a visit to campus Nov.
 1.